Scandinavian kitchen designs are versatile and fit perfectly in both large open-concept kitchens and smaller intimate spaces!

 In addition to warm colors like brown, Scandinavian design works great with black too.
-This kitchen uses Scandinavian cabinetry, along with a warm table to accent the darker shades.
+This kitchen uses Scandinavian style cabinetry, along with a warm wooden table to accent the darker shades.
 A minimalist white and stainless steel fridge helps to create a contemporary feel.

 Another great example of how you can still be a little adventurous with your color choices when it comes to Scandinavian homes.
 This blue-tiled backsplash pairs perfectly with the warm cabinetry and beautiful countertops.
 A clean, minimalist, modern design throughout makes the space feel open despite the island in the middle.

 These homeowners went big on their kitchen design, and it definitely paid off.
 The result is a spacious kitchen as the centerpiece of the home.
 With the addition of an island with a stovetop in the middle, the kitchen is functional throughout and doesn’t waste a single space.

 Our last, but certainly not least, kitchen once again exemplifies how even a small amount of color can help bring some character to the space.
 An island that has plenty of storage space adds to the functionality of the kitchen.
 Once again, no space is wasted.

 Looking for more design inspiration for your kitchen remodel?
 Check out these Scandinavian kitchen ideas.
 Have questions about implementing Scandinavian design in your kitchen remodel?
 Contact us today, we are always happy to help!

 Frequently Asked Questions About Scandinavian Design

 What Are Some of the Main Elements of Scandinavian Design?